-The HLCD encompasses the preparatory process that countries and donors carry out in advance of the SWA High Level Meeting to develop context-specific commitments, the biennial High Level Meetings themselves, and the annual monitoring of commitments made.
+The HLPD encompasses the preparatory process that countries and donors carry out in advance of the SWA High Level Meeting to develop context-specific commitments, the biennial High-level Meetings themselves, and the annual monitoring of commitments made.

 • Aligns with ongoing dialogue and strengthens that dialogue where appropriate